blamario/canadian-income-tax/README.md

 Canadian Income Tax
 ===================

-## Manual ##

-This Haskell package consists of a library and executable to complete the Canadian T1 tax form.
+This Haskell package consists of a library and a couple of executables to complete the Canadian T1 tax form.

+## Command line ##

+There's a command-line executable named `complete-canadian-taxes`.
 The way to use it is as follows:

 1. Download the fillable PDF forms from [the canada.ca Web site](https://www.canada.ca/en/revenue-agency/services/forms-publications/tax-packages-years/general-income-tax-benefit-package.html).

-2. Fill in the downloaded T1 form.
+2. Fill in the downloaded forms:
+* T1 is supported and mandatory for all provinces and territories.
 * If you're a resident of British Columbia or Ontario, you can also fill in the 428 and 479 forms for the province.
 * If you're a resident of Alberta or Manitoba, you can also fill in the 428 form for the province.
 * For all the other provinces only the T1 form is getting completed at this time.